TikeeTron/tikeetron_ai/app/data/tikeetron.md

 TRON was chosen as the blockchain for Tikeetron due to its high throughput and efficiency.
 TRON's decentralized ecosystem supports a wide range of decentralized applications (dApps) and is highly scalable, making it ideal for a ticketing platform that requires high transaction speeds and low fees.

-#### 5.2 **TRC-20 Tokens for Payments**
+#### 5.2 **TRON Tokens for Payments**

-In Tikeetron, users can purchase event tickets using TRC-20 tokens.
+In Tikeetron, users can purchase event tickets using TRON tokens.
 This ensures that transactions are quick, low-cost, and borderless.
-TRC-20 tokens also offer flexibility for tokenized loyalty programs or rewards, allowing event organizers to incentivize users with token-based promotions.
+TRON tokens also offer flexibility for tokenized loyalty programs or rewards, allowing event organizers to incentivize users with token-based promotions.

 #### 5.3 **Smart Contracts for Event Ticketing**

 Smart contracts enable automated and trustless interactions between parties.
 When a user buys a ticket on Tikeetron, a smart contract automatically governs the terms of the sale.
-If certain conditions, such as event cancellations, occur, the smart contract can automatically issue refunds without manual intervention.
+This ensures that the ticket is securely transferred to the buyer and that the transaction is recorded on the blockchain.

 #### 5.4 **Immutable Records**